Translate

 We must also remember that God created Satan and the angels who fell with him, as well as Adam, Eve and every other human soul, with the capacity to sin.
 They were not perfect in the same sense that God is perfect.
 Furthermore, anything God creates will naturally be less than he is in some respect simply due to the fact that God created the creation.
 A creature and/or creation cannot be equal to or greater than its creator–it will always be less than the one who created it.
 This is the nature of the creator-creature relationship.

 All that to say, if God were to say that animal death was acceptable as part of his plan for this creation, then who are we to tell God that he is wrong for creating such a world?
 God is the creator–he can do whatever he wants to do however he wants to do it.
 He could have created a perfect world without the possibility of sin or any sort of death.
 Or he could have created a world where animal death was an essential mechanism for a balanced and life-sustaining ecosystem just as easily.
-Likewise, humans could have been created innately immortal or humans could have been created with the capacity to die if they were ever to sin and break fellowship with God (the later case seems to be the more likely scenario given what we see in Genesis 3:22-24).
+Likewise, humans could have been created innately immortal or humans could have been created with the capacity to die if they were ever to sin and break fellowship with God (the latter case seems to be the more likely scenario given what we see in Genesis 3:22-24).

-In many respects, this topic in particular speaks volumes in regards to our fallen nature.
+In many respects, this topic in particular speaks volumes in regard to our fallen nature.
 We who worship and revere God hold his character in high regard.
 Yet, in our pious zeal, we may actually find ourselves guilty of judging God by our own flawed standards.
-It is therefore crucial for us to recognize that God's ways are not our ways and his thoughts are not like our thoughts.
+It is therefore crucial for us to recognize that God's ways are not our ways, and his thoughts are not like our thoughts.
 We must let God be the judge of what is and is not good, rather than ourselves.

 5. God judged the entire world with a global flood, killing all land creatures, birds, and people.
 The idea of a local flood not only violates the history revealed in special revelation, but it denies the past reality of global judgment in space and time, thereby casting doubt on the universality of the judgment to come.